 Capone was arrested at the age of 33 by the FBI following a seven-year run as the boss of the Chicago Outfit.
 While Capone was implicated in bootlegging, prostitution and murder, he was eventually charged with 22 counts of tax evasion.
 He was found guilty on five counts and sentenced to 11 years in federal prison.

 The FBI’s investigation into Capone arose following his reluctance to appear before a federal grand jury following a subpoena in March 1929.

-In the book, she recalls what life was like as a child growing up in the Capone household and shares fond memories of the man who taught her to ride a bike, swim and play the mandolin.
+Capone recalls in her book what life was like as a child growing up in the Capone household and shares fond memories of the man who taught her to ride a bike, swim and play the mandolin.

-Capone said she knows what the “family” was really like, and what the “outfit” was all about.
-In her tell-all book, she shares details untold until now, including her claims that that Ralph (Al’s older brother) and Al Capone lobbied the Nevada legislature to legalize gambling, alcohol and prostitution in that state; that they were the owners of the first upscale casino in Las Vegas way before Bugsy Siegel came to Vegas, and what really happened in the St. Valentine’s Day Massacre.
+Capone said she knows what the “family” was really like and what the “outfit” was all about.
+In her tell-all book, she shares untold details, including her claims that Ralph (Al’s older brother) and Al Capone lobbied the Nevada legislature to legalize gambling, alcohol and prostitution in that state; that they were the owners of the first upscale casino in Las Vegas way before Bugsy Siegel came to Vegas; and what really happened in the St. Valentine’s Day Massacre.

 In an exclusive interview with Business News Daily, Capone offered some business tips that could have come directly from her notorious uncle:

 Despite his larger-than-life impact, Capone believed employees and businesses should be humble.
 Businesses should keep their word, be honest with partners, and never expect a customer’s loyalty, but work hard to earn it.